 - Escalation, assuming continuity of the project through to final completion.
-Where delays occur in the project cycle the client and consultant should come to an agreement on the escalation that will be applicable to various stages of services. - a pro-rata portion of all costs related to the Contractor general obligations and overhead (preliminary and general) items applicable to the works; (irrespective of who actually carries out the works) and - the costs of new materials, goods or equipment, or a fair evaluation, of such material, goods or equipment as if new whether supplied new or otherwise by, or to, the client and including the cost or a fair evaluation of the cost of installation (the sourcing, inspection and testing of such will comprise additional services by the consulting engineer); - (vii) "electronic engineering services" means services related to the provision of complex purpose designed electronic systems and detailing the terminations, signals and interconnections of electronic components as distinct from proprietary designed electronic systems and conventional electrical HV, MV and LV systems and related reticulation. - (viii) "engineering project" means a project of which the scope comprises mainly engineering work. - (ix) "industrial engineering services" means services related to the integration of resources and processes into cohesive strategies, structures and systems for the effective and efficient delivery of quality goods and services. - (x) "normal services" means the services set out in clause 3.2; - (xi) "principal consultant" means the entity appointed by the client to manage and administer the services of all consultants on multi-disciplinary projects where more than one professional service provider is appointed on a project.
-In multi-disciplinary engineering projects where these services are provided they are often called "Engineering Management Services". - (xii) "principal agent" means the entity, person, or professional services provider named or appointed with full authority and obligation to act in terms of the contract between the client and the contractor.
-Depending on the form of contract applicable, the term "agent", or "engineer", or "project manager" shall have the same meaning as "principal agent". - (xiii) "project" means any total scheme envisaged by a client, including all the works and services concerned: - (xiv) "quality assurance plan" is the plan that is put in place that represents the total of the contractor's quality control processes as well as other inspections and acceptance testing processes and related activities that are associated with assuring the client that there is an acceptably low risk that the works will not meet the requirements. - (xv) "scope of work" means the portion of the works for which the consulting engineer is engaged. - (xvi) "scope of services and/or services" means the services contemplated in clause 3 on a project for which a consulting engineer is engaged; - (xvii) "stage" means a stage of normal services set out in clause 3.1; - (xviii) "the Act" means the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (xix) "total annual cost of employment" means the total annual cost of employment as defined in clause 4.2(4); - (xx) "works" means the activities on a project for which contractors are under contract to the client to perform or are intended to be performed, including the supply of goods and equipment;
+Where delays occur in the project cycle the client and consultant should come to an agreement on the escalation that will be applicable to various stages of services. - a pro-rata portion of all costs related to the contractor general obligations and overhead (preliminary and general) items, including contractor's profit, applicable to the works; (irrespective of who actually carries out the works) and - the costs of new materials, goods or equipment, or a fair evaluation, of such material, goods or equipment as if new whether supplied new or otherwise by, or to, the client and including the cost or a fair evaluation of the cost of installation (the sourcing, inspection and testing of such will comprise additional services by the consulting engineer); - (vii) "electronic engineering services" means services related to the provision of complex purpose designed electronic systems and detailing the terminations, signals and interconnections of electronic components as distinct from proprietary designed electronic systems and conventional electrical HV, MV and LV systems and related reticulation. - (viii) "engineering project" means a project of which the scope comprises mainly engineering work. - (ix) "fee" means the total of all the amounts paid to a consulting engineer including time based fees, percentage based fees, value based fees and fees for additional services and disbursements. - (x) "industrial engineering services" means services related to the integration of resources and processes into cohesive strategies, structures and systems for the effective and efficient delivery of quality goods and services. - (xi) "normal services" means the services set out in clause 3.2; - (xii) "principal consultant" means the entity appointed by the client to manage and administer the services of all consultants on multi-disciplinary projects where more than one professional service provider is appointed on a project.
+In multi-disciplinary engineering projects where these services are provided they are often called "Engineering Management Services". - (xiii) "principal agent" means the entity, person, or professional services provider named or appointed with full authority and obligation to act in terms of the contract between the client and the contractor.
+Depending on the form of contract applicable, the term "agent", or "engineer", or "project manager" shall have the same meaning as "principal agent". - (xiv) "project" means any total scheme envisaged by a client, including all the works and services concerned; - (xv) "quality assurance plan" is the plan that is put in place that represents the total of the contractor's quality control processes as well as other inspections and acceptance testing processes and related activities that are associated with assuring the client that there is an acceptably low risk that the works will not meet the requirements. - (xvi) "scope of work" means the portion of the works for which the consulting engineer is engaged. - (xvii) "scope of services and/or services" means the services contemplated in clause 3 on a project for which a consulting engineer is engaged; - (xviii) "stage" means a stage of normal services set out in clause 3.1; - (xix) "the Act" means the Engineering Profession Act, 2000 (Act No. 46 of 2000); - (xx) "total annual cost of employment" means the total annual cost of employment as defined in clause 4.2(4);

+(xxi) "works" means the activities on a project for which contractors are under contract to the client to perform or are intended to be performed, including the supply of goods and equipment;